aspectron/kaspa-wallet-deprecated/README.md

 - `api-online` - gPRC API is online
 - `api-offline` - gRPC API is offline
 - `sync-start` - wallet sync started (occurs each time gRPC API connects or re-connects)
-- `sync-finis` - wallet sync finished
+- `sync-finish` - wallet sync finished
-- `ready` - wallet is ready for use (sent after sync-finish, event data contains balance)
+- `ready` - wallet is ready for use (sent after sync-finish, event data contains the balance object)
-- `blue-score-changed` - indicates Kaspa blue score change
+- `blue-score-changed` - indicates Kaspa blue score change (new block generation)
 - `utxo-change` - signaled when UTXO is added or removed from the wallet UTXO set
-- `balance-update` - indicates wallet balance change (event data contains balance)
+- `balance-update` - indicates wallet balance change (event data contains the balance object)